aianlinb/LibGGPK3/README.md

 Expected to work on Windows, Linux and macOS

 ## Notice
-- All projects in this repository are not thread-safe.
+- Projects in this repository may not be thread-safe.
-Do not process a single ggpk file with more than one thread.
+Be careful when processing a single ggpk file with more than one thread.
 - Each update does not necessarily guarantee forward compatibility.
 Please read the commit messages carefully and check whether your project is working properly before updating to a new version.